 - Easy to make?
 Check (thank you Instant Pot!)

-- Cheap?
+Budget-friendly?
 Oh yes – let’s talk about that.

 Aside from the fact that tacos eliminate my people grumbling about unwanted vegetables, tacos are friendly to my grocery budget because they are CHEAP!

-The most expensive part to any taco (or bowl or salad or wrap) is always the meat, but because tortillas are only so big and most people want to load up on toppings anyway, you can make a lot of tacos without a lot of meat.
+The most expensive part of any taco (or bowl or salad or wrap) is always the meat, but because tortillas are only so big and most people want to load up on toppings anyway, you can make a lot of tacos without a lot of meat.

-Bowl / Salad Options
+Bowl / Salad Options:

 - Coconut Lime Rice